all-of-us/curation/data_steward/spec/pages/file_transfer_procedures.md

 ---

-If you experience any issues in this prcoess, please report an issue on our [JIRA site](https://precisionmedicineinitiative.atlassian.net).
+If you experience any issues in this process, please report an issue on our [JIRA site](https://precisionmedicineinitiative.atlassian.net).